 By Staff • 2019 Giro Classico

-We first saw the #GIRO2019 on stage 12 in Pinerolo on the steep and narrow paved Via Principi d’Acaja (450 m with an average 14% gradient and peaks of 20%).
+It was in Pinerolo on the steep and narrow paved Via Principi d’Acaja (450 m with an average 14% gradient and peaks of 20%) that we first saw the Italy Grand Tour.
 From there the mountain stages came, thick and fast!

 First it was the Aosta Valley, we enjoyed scenic climbs among wineries.
 Our non-cyclists had fun too, on the cable car to Monte Bianco on the Italian-French border, before seeing a stage finish.